OsomePteLtd/actions/packages/bump-packages/README.md

 # Bump packages

-## This action updates to the latest version packages from package.json which contains in packages array:
+This action updates packages to the latest version from package.json which contain in `packages` array

 ```bash
 packages=(